gjgradem/PlantProject/README.md

 * Application to monitor the plant (ionic?)
 * Functionality to manually water the plant
 * Extra pumping system for plant supplements with automation or manual triggers
+* Ethernet connection on the arduino so the raspberry won't be needed anymore

 So far the Raspberry Pi script and the Arduino script are done.
 Below you can checkout how they work and how to install them.